-China, surprised by sudden Ukraine incursion, denies backing Russian attacks
+China, seemingly surprised by sudden Ukraine incursion, denies backing Russian attacks

 Hua also rejected suggestions that China might adhere to U.S.-led sanctions against Russia, pointing to China’s long-held stance against the use of sanctions adopted outside of United Nations deliberations.

-China’s support for Russia has also stopped short of direct approval for Russian military action.
+But China’s support for Russia has also stopped short of direct approval for military action.
 Over the weekend, Chinese Foreign Minister Wang Yi reiterated that all countries sovereignty must be respected, adding that “Ukraine is not an exception.”

 Such hesitation comes, however, during a time of growing strategic alignment between Moscow and Beijing, built primarily on shared disdain for the United States and the Western-led world order.

 Hawkish commentators in China were quick to explain Putin’s attack on Thursday as the result of provocation from the United States.
-“That the situation came to today’s step is due to spiraling escalation,” Fu Qianshao, a military commentator, told nationalist publication the Shanghai Observer.
+“That the situation came to today’s step is due to spiraling escalation,” Fu Qianshao, a military commentator, told the nationalist Shanghai Observer.
 “Russia had already said many times that it would withdraw troops, but America always promoted an atmosphere of conflict.”

-Lyric Li in Seoul and Pei Lin Wu and Vic Chiang in Taipei contributed reporting.
+Lyric Li in Seoul and Pei Lin Wu and Vic Chiang in Taipei contributed to this report.